 Weather in Lukla Everest Nepal

-Adding fuel to the fire, unpredictable weather in this particular region makes any journey to and from this airport an exciting endeavor.
-With chances of fog, high wind, and rain, it causes a delay in flight operation and sometimes cancellation of flights due to low visibility.
+Adding fuel to the fire, unpredictable weather in this particular region makes any journey to and from this airport an exciting endeavour.
+With chances of fog, high wind, and rain, causes a delay in flight operation and sometimes cancellation of flights due to low visibility.

 Constant Flight Delays and Cancellation

 Owing to these weather issues, it’s only normal to have your flights delayed.
 No one wants to start or end a journey of the Himalayas on a low note, right?
-Despite all your frisky enthusiasm, a flight can be delayed owing to numerous issues, mostly an unpredictable weather condition.
-At one instance, it might be bright and sunny and in a split second, it might get horribly windy and start raining.
+Despite all your frisky enthusiasm, a flight can be delayed owing to numerous issues, including most unpredictable weather conditions.
+In one instance, it might be bright and sunny and in a split second, it might get horribly windy and start raining.

 Such sensitive conditions lead to flight delays and in extreme cases, flight cancellation.

 Alternatives include a flight to Ramechhap airport, an airport in the Tama river valley of eastern Nepal.
 Starting on with your trek early, a week-long hike via Jiri will lead you to Lukla and onto the Everest trail.
 Conversely, a helicopter flight from Kathmandu will land you directly at the foot of Everest.
 But, where’s the fun in that, right?